 Dining options at the hotel consist of a beachfront bar and restaurant which serves light meals during the day and evenings of Caribbean/Indian cuisine.
 Treehouse Restaurant is located on the hillside serving fine dining and excellent views for both breakfast and dinner.
 A wholly vegetarian restaurant, Emeralds, sources many of its ingredients from the properties own organic farm.
 Visit the hotels second beach Anse Mamin for relaxed lunchtime dining at Jungle Grill.

 During the months of July, August and September the minimum child age is six years old.
 The rest of the year has a minimum age of ten years old.
 The Beach Deluxe rooms are most suited to families sharing.
 The Hillside Deluxe and the Premium Hillside rooms can also accommodate extra beds.

 Facilities and activities

-There are lots of facilities on offer to keep guests busy at Anse Chastanet starting with; a large pool, spa, gym, tennis courts and yoga classes.
-The on-site dive centre offers courses from beginners to advanced divers whilst the water sports centre provides a selection of complimentary activities such as snorkeling equipment, paddle boards and kayaks.
-If that weren’t enough, guests can also choose to partake in; cooking classes, chocolate tastings, zip lining, sunset cruises, jungle biking, island walks and even more as part of the resorts weekly schedule.
+There are lots of facilities on offer to keep guests busy at Anse Chastanet starting with; a spa, gym, tennis courts and yoga classes.
+The on-site dive center offers courses from beginners to advanced divers whilst the water sports center provides a selection of complimentary activities such as snorkeling equipment, paddle boards and kayaks.
+If that weren’t enough, guests can also choose to partake in; cooking classes, chocolate tastings, zip lining, sunset cruises, jungle biking, island walks and even more as part of the resort's weekly schedule.

 Due to the nature of the property and its location, we do not recommend for guests with mobility issues.